hridoy100/hridoy100.github.io/content/authors/admin/_index.md

 ## About Me

-Raihanul Alam Hridoy is a Software Engineer in [Tekarsh](https://tekarsh.com/) - [MarginEdge](https://www.marginedge.com/).
-Currently he is working along-side a US company [MarginEdge](https://www.marginedge.com/) to help restaurant owners and operators maximize profitability and minimize manual data entry by automating tasks and providing real-time data.
+**Raihanul Alam Hridoy** is a Fullstack Software Engineer at [Tekarsh](https://tekarsh.com/), collaborating with the U.S.-based company [MarginEdge](https://www.marginedge.com/) to streamline restaurant management through automation and machine learning.
+His work focuses on optimizing profitability and minimizing manual data entry for restaurant owners and operators by developing systems for efficient ordering workflows, automated invoice processing, and real-time data insights.
+Raihan's role is integral to MarginEdge's mission to empower the restaurant industry with intuitive tools that reduce time-consuming tasks and enhance decision-making through data-driven solutions.